Tree preservation order data

 Tree dataset

 This dataset is about trees.
-These are individual trees that are under a TPO.
+These are individual trees that are under a tree preservation order.

 The dataset must contain at least one entry (row) for each tree.